POLITICAL INTERN SCHOLARSHIP

 • Week of April 28, 2024: Final decision notification

-• Mid-May 2024: KACL Political Internship Fundraiser Dinner
+• Friday, May 17, 2024: KACL Political Internship Fundraiser at Emerson College

 Eligibility Requirements: